Environmental Entrepreneurs Support Initiative

 PREVIOUS PROJECTS SUPPORTED BY EESI

-This work builds on previous support by EESI that includes support for 70 young mentors with BEEP; five women entrepreneurs in the Kogelberg fishing region; 5 young women working with Worldwide Fund for Nature (WWF); two environmental advocates at Project 90 by 2030; as well as a young motivational speaker at BEEP.
+This work builds on previous support by EESI to 70 young mentors with Beyond Expectation Environmental Project; five women entrepreneurs in the Kogelberg fishing region; 5 young women working with Worldwide Fund for Nature (WWF); two environmental advocates at Project 90 by 2030; as well as a young motivational speaker at BEEP.

 The Young Professionals supported by the programme include:

 Five young women, working at Worldwide Fund for Nature (WWF), who are at a turning point in their careers.
 They were given time out from normal daily activities, to reflect and develop skills which allowed them to greatly improve the work they are engaged in and to reach new levels of both vision and accomplishment.
-The areas of engagement include water resource use, sea food consumption and sustainable agriculture.
-Through the opportunity provided by EESI they were able to consolidate lessons learnt, to undertake targeted coaching and to enhance and develop affective strategies for change to bring about ecological sustainability.
+The areas of engagement include water resource use, seafood consumption, and sustainable agriculture.
+Through the opportunity provided by EESI they were able to consolidate lessons learned, to undertake targeted coaching and to enhance and develop effective strategies for change to bring about ecological sustainability.
 The recipients of the funding were Janine Basson, Inge Kotze, Natasha Wilson, Tatjana von Bormann and Helen Gordon.

 Another young professional supported by the programme was Happy Khambule, an active environmental advocate at Project 90 by 2030, with a degree in law.
 He is a motivated young South African, and from very early on, has proactively immersed himself in the environmental sector.
 He has a strong interest in bringing about change by shaping South Africa’s environmental policies - specifically in policies that pertain to climate change and energy.
 He received mentoring while working as Policy & Research Coordinator at Project 90 by 2030 - a change-focused environmental organisation.
 The time out provided by this programme allowed him to build his knowledge base and capacity in the policy arena.